quasilyte/go-ruleguard/README.md

 $x || $x
 $x && $x

+// And a few simple boolean expression simplification rules below.
+// Note that matching nodes can be interpolated into the associated message template.

 //hint: can simplify !($x!=$y) to $x==$y
 !($x != $y)
 //hint: can simplify !($x==$y) to $x!=$y